 - Free downloads of PDFs, longer texts like white papers, e-books, sample templates, etc.

 - Interviews with experts and well-known faces in your sector (written and/or video)

 - Video courses or short tutorials

 - Trial offers as well as easily accessible advice, such as with Raidboxes

 Be attentive and react quickly.
 There's nothing better for (potential) customers than when they receive quick feedback from a company after a complaint – and that response is pleasant and they're immediately offered a targeted solution.
 If you do the same, you'll not only have won a new customer for life.
 The customer is also a good source for recommendations, testimonials (short customer statements) or case studies.

 The supreme discipline: remarketing

-Now for the more advanced strategies.
+Now let's move on to the more advanced strategies.
 Remarketing is a way to stay in touch with potential customers.
-At its core, remarketing (also called retargeting) is creating targeted ad campaigns for users who have been to your website before.
+At its core, remarketing (also called retargeting) involves creating targeted ad campaigns for users that have been to your website before.
 Or who have otherwise engaged with your content but have not yet made a purchase.

 The idea is that if someone is already familiar with your brand and products, they'll be more likely to move further along the conversion funnel (part of the customer journey).
 The most popular of the many remarketing tools are Google Ads and Facebook Ads.